Shopify/theme-check/docs/checks/parser_blocking_javascript.md

 ## When Not To Use It

-This should only be turned off with the `theme-check-disable` comment when there's no better way to accomplish what you're doing than with a parser-blocking script.
+This should only be turned off with the `platformos-check-disable` comment when there's no better way to accomplish what you're doing than with a parser-blocking script.

 It is discouraged to turn this rule off.